palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 }
 ```

-In TypeScript the same definition would translate into
+In TypeScript the same definition would translate into:

 ```ts
 type Point = [x: number, y: number, label: string]
 ```

-An example of a binary DER encoded Point is;
+An example of a binary DER encoded Point is:

 ```c
 30 10 02 01 09 02 01 70 12 08 6d 79 20 70 6f 69 6e 74
 ```

-The value can be described as the following
+The value can be described as the following:

 ```txt
 SEQUENCE (3 elem)